Please go to WeylinMarsh.com to view our Puppies.

 The Coton de Tulear is a very happy and social dog that is usually very quiet and rarely barks.

-The Coton de Tulear is a toy breed and typically weighs between 9 and 14 lbs as an adult.
+The Coton de Tulear is a toy breed and typically weighs between 8 and 14 lbs as an adult.
 Our lines tend to mature between the 11 lb and 14 lb.

 They are consired to be a low to mid energy and love to go for walks, run in the park and play with other dogs and people.

 The Coton de Tulear is very well tempered and very social, You will find that they will get along with everyone

 As their name says, their hair coat is very soft and plush just like cotton.
 The Coton de Tulear is non-shedding and considered hypo-allergenic and allergy sufferers should find that they can tolerate them better than a shedding dog.

 To maintain their long flowing hair they do require regular brushing.
 Most people tend to keep their hair a little shorter in a “puppy cut” and get them hair cuts every 6 to 8 weeks.